Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

-Clonidine is an antihypertensive drug that is mostly used in treating high blood pressure.
-You may know the drug by one if it’s brand names, however – Catapres.
+Clonidine is an antihypertensive drug primarily used to treat high blood pressure.
+However, you may know the drug by one of its brand names, Catapres.

 People use the drug to treat Tourette’s syndrome and attention deficit hyperactivity disorder as well.
 It’s also beneficial for people experiencing withdrawal from an addiction.

-If you’re wondering “how fast does clonidine work,” it depends on the context of what you want it to work for.
-For issues with blood pressure, it may take a few days of use to see significant results.
+If you’re wondering, “How fast does clonidine work,” it depends on the context of what you want it to work for.
+It may take a few days of use for issues with blood pressure to see significant results.

 What Is Clonidine Used For?

-You may wonder why in the world there would be clonidine recreational use if it’s just a blood pressure drug.
-Beyond blood pressure, clonidine is used to treat several mental illnesses or difficulties.
-When it comes to addiction, most people use the substance to achieve an altered state of consciousness.
+You may wonder why there would be clonidine recreational use in the world if it’s just a blood pressure drug.
+Beyond blood pressure, clonidine treats several mental illnesses or difficulties.
+Most people use the substance to achieve an altered state of consciousness when it comes to addiction.

-The drug suppresses the central system and relieves a little bit of the experience of pain.
-It’s also effective at producing a feeling of euphoria for a short time, depending on the dosage.
+The drug suppresses the central system and relieves some of the pain.
+Depending on the dosage, it’s also effective at producing a feeling of euphoria for a short time.

 That said, it’s rarely sought out recreationally at first.
 Many people aren’t trying to find clonidine to get high.
 Instead, people get prescribed the drug and build up an addiction to it.

 Individuals in recovery start to abuse it as it’s helping them with withdrawal.
-In this way, it’s a lot like methadone which helps people get off drugs while holding a strong chance for addiction.
+In this way, it’s a lot like methadone, which helps people get off drugs while holding a solid chance for addiction.

 Side Effects of Clonidine?

-Difficulties arise when a person has developed a tolerance to clonidine, then stops taking it suddenly.
-Clonidine withdrawal is unique in that the sympathetic nervous system overacts when the drug is removed.
-That activity constricts the nerves a great deal and leads to a skyrocketing of blood pressure.
+Difficulties arise when a person has developed a tolerance to clonidine and then stops taking it suddenly.
+Clonidine withdrawal is unique because the sympathetic nervous system overacts when removing the drug.
+That activity constricts the nerves significantly and leads to skyrocketing blood pressure.

-High blood pressure can lead to a lot of health effects including anxiety, or even an aneurysm.
-That constriction of the veins can also lead to hypertension, which is what the drug was created to treat in the first place.
+High blood pressure can lead to many health effects, including anxiety or aneurysms.
+That constriction of the veins can also lead to hypertension, which the drug was created to treat in the first place.

-Clonidine blood pressure issues aren’t the only thing to think about when you’re facing withdrawals.
-Many of the symptoms of withdrawal from clonidine are similar to those you face with other addictive drugs.
+Clonidine blood pressure issues aren’t the only thing to consider when facing withdrawals.
+Many withdrawal symptoms from clonidine are similar to those you meet with other addictive drugs.

 Most cases of withdrawal last for a few weeks.
-You can expect the symptoms to start around half a day after you stop taking the medication as well.
+You can also expect the symptoms to start around half a day after you stop taking the medication.
 If you’re experiencing a dependency on clonidine, it is wise to seek help from a professional team that can monitor you as you go through the process.

 Clonidine Overdose